DDMAL/e2e-omr-documentation/tutorial/classification.md

 For example, a C clef would be classified as `clef.c` and a punctum would be classified as `neume.punctum`.
 However a custos would simply be `custos`.

-The names of these classes should correspond to names in a CSV file for use in the MEI Encoding job that can be produced by the [MEI Mapping Tool](https://github.com/DDMAL/mei-mapping-tool).
+The names of these classes must correspond to names in the mapping file (CSV) to be used in the MEI Encoding job.
+Such a mapping file can be produced with the [MEI Mapping Tool](https://github.com/DDMAL/mei-mapping-tool).

-In addition to the symbols that actually should be classified, there will likely still be specks that should be ignored.
-Rather than attempting to delete all of these, an alternate approach is to just classify them as `skip` so they are detected and filtered out by the [automatic classification phase(s)](https://github.com/DDMAL/Interactive-Classifier/wiki/Architecture#automatic-classification-stage).
+Even with good layer separation, there will still be specks around the music symbols of interest, and these should be ignored.
+Rather than attempting to these small connected components by hand, an alternate approach is to just classify them as `skip` so they are detected and filtered out by the [automatic classification phase(s)](https://github.com/DDMAL/Interactive-Classifier/wiki/Architecture#automatic-classification-stage).
-Otherwise the classifier would attempt to classify them as something like a clef or neume, regardless of the confidence level.
+Otherwise the classifier will attempt to classify them as something like a clef or neume, regardless of the confidence level.

 There are two main ways of classifying neumes: a neume-based approach and a neume component-based approach.
 The former will attempt to classify entire neumes (e.g., `neume.clivis.3`) [as described on the Interactive Classifier wiki](https://github.com/DDMAL/Interactive-Classifier/wiki/Classifying-Square-Notes).
-The latter approach uses the diagonal neume slicing job first to then only classify neume components by the shape of the note head (e.g., `neume.inclinatum`), handling neume grouping later in the workflow.
+The latter approach uses the diagonal neume slicing job and then only classifies neume components by the shape of the note head (e.g., `neume.inclinatum`), handling neume grouping later in the workflow.
 This approach is typically better for square-notation documents as it is possible to quickly get much more training data for the smaller set of neume component classes compared to the many possible neumes that can exist.